inforlife/process/services/dockerhub.md

 | Tag  	| /.*/ 	| /                   	| Same as tag     	|

 This allows us to automatically trigger the build of two new images on Docker Hub upon drafting a new GitHub Release.
 The images are tagged one as `latest` (and used for deployment) and the other as the Release (for reference).

+#####Notes:
+1. A Docker image is an inert, immutable file that can be executed as it was a physical computer.